Language model

-A language model is a model of the human brain's ability to produce natural language.
-Language models are useful for a variety of tasks, including speech recognition, machine translation, natural language generation (generating more human-like text), optical character recognition, route optimization, handwriting recognition, grammar induction, and information retrieval.
+A language model is a computational model that predicts sequences in natural language.
+Language models are useful for a variety of tasks, including speech recognition, machine translation, natural language generation (generating more human-like text), optical character recognition, route optimization, handwriting recognition, grammar induction, information retrieval and disaster response.

-Large language models (LLMs), currently their most advanced form, are predominantly based on transformers trained on larger datasets (frequently using texts scraped from the public internet).
+Large language models (LLMs), currently their most advanced form as of 2026, are predominantly based on transformers trained on larger datasets (frequently using texts scraped from the public internet).
 They have superseded recurrent neural network-based models, which had previously superseded the purely statistical models, such as the word n-gram language model.

 History

-Noam Chomsky did pioneering work on language models in the 1950s by developing a theory of formal grammars.

-In 1980, statistical approaches were explored and found to be more useful for many purposes than rule-based formal grammars.
-Discrete representations like word n-gram language models, with probabilities for discrete combinations of words, made significant advances.

-In the 2000s, continuous representations for words, such as word embeddings, began to replace discrete representations.
-Typically, the representation is a real-valued vector that encodes the meaning of the word in such a way that the words that are closer in the vector space are expected to be similar in meaning, and common relationships between pairs of words like plurality or gender.
+During the 1950s, Noam Chomsky developed influential formal approaches to describing language, including models based on formal grammar.

+In the 1970s, Frederick Jelinek and colleagues at IBM Research developed statistical approaches to language modeling as part of their work on speech recognition.
+The group used probabilistic n-gram models of word sequences and introduced perplexity as an information-theoretic measure of the uncertainty of a language model.
+Jelinek became a leading proponent of statistical language modeling.

+Neural language models became increasingly important in the 2000s, with Yoshua Bengio and co-authors introducing a probabilistic neural network language model that learned distributed word representations while estimating the probability of word sequences.

+Recurrent neural networks extended this approach by retaining information from earlier words as the sequence was processed.
+Tomáš Mikolov and colleagues demonstrated in 2010 that recurrent neural-network language models could substantially outperform conventional n-gram models.